 Hi, my name is Hongkoo Yeo, and I’m currently pursuing a Master of Architecture at Georgia Tech, after earning my Bachelor of Architecture from Korea University.

-and Shape Grammars of Hanoks, which encodes traditional Korean architecture as a generative system to study cultural and perceptual continuity.
+and Shape Grammars of Hanoks, which encode traditional Korean architecture as a generative system for studying cultural and perceptual continuity.

 My practice draws from both architectural computation and generative music, using tools such as Grasshopper, Max/MSP, and custom algorithms to build environments where geometry and sound inform one another.
 Through these projects, I seek to develop computational frameworks that unite form, sound, and cognition — what I think of as the multimodal perception of architecture.